SanjanPiya/AppRTC-iOS/README.md

 - Security Considerations http://webrtc-security.github.io/

 ##Done
+- 2016-12-04 -  fixed call from Android (eventuelly from iPhone too) does not have right proportion (aspect ratio), webbrowser works!
+- 2016-12-04 - implemented stopCommunication function for proper receiving screensharing stop / start stream
-- 2016-11-40 - implemented code for separate screensharing stream over separate peerconnection
+- 2016-12-02 - implemented code for separate screensharing stream over separate peerconnection
 - 2016-11-25 - camera symbol switches camera of on
 - 2016-11-25 - disable zoom (for now)
 - 2016-11-25 - double touch for camera change (like periscope)